ThierryM1212/SAFEW/README.md

 ![Display NFTs](./screens/display_nft.png)

 ## Release notes
+v0.7.2
+- update the node address used by the dApp connector immediately whenever updated

 v0.7.1
 - remove explorer dependency, use the configured node to fetch wallet content and send the transactions
 - fix issues with big numbers of tokens (over js max number)